SolidLabResearch/FormCli/README.md

 # FormCli
-A form viewer app with Solid, but from the command line - Google Forms but the Solid way
+A form renderer app with Solid, but from the command line - Google Forms but the Solid way

 ## Installation